This 1 versatile cleaning tool has transformed my kitchen and bathroom cleaning – it’s a total gamechanger for quick and effortless cleaning

 Head of Solved

 Punteha was editor of Real Homes before joining Homes & Gardens.
-She has written and edited cooking, wellbeing, lifestyle, and consumer articles for the national press for 18 years, working across print and digital newspapers and magazines.
-She’s a Sunday Times bestselling author, former BBC Good Food columnist, and founding editor of Lacuna Voices.
-Punteha loves cooking, especially her family's Persian recipes, and has vetted and reviewed home appliances, including Crock-Pot slow cookers, Ninja air fryers, the latest eufy and Switchbot robot vacuums and eufy and Ring video doorbells.
-Punteha is disabled and in chronic pain, so adaptively-paced tasks that make her household run smoothly are her focus.
-She's currently testing and loving a set of heirloom pans from Our Place.
+She has written and edited cooking, wellbeing, lifestyle, and consumer articles for the national print and digital press for 18 years.
+She’s a Sunday Times bestselling author, former BBC Good Food columnist, and founding editor of Lacuna Voices and Living In Pain.
+Punteha loves cooking her family's Persian recipes, and has vetted and reviewed cookware and home appliances, including Crock-Pot slow, Ninja, Our Place, and Caraway.
+She has also tested the latest eufy robot vacuums and eufy and Ring video doorbells.
+Punteha is in chronic pain, so small appliances and methods that make her household run smoothly are key.
+She's now testing the eufy S2 robot vacuum and Dyson's powerful Dyson V16 Piston Animal.